noob6t5/daily_conti/README.md

 # Insp

-i developed this to show the that Contributions can be done by any mean's & motives ........  **Don't judge ppl by graph**
+i developed this to show that Contributions can be done by any mean's & motives ........

+ **Don't judge ppl by graph**

  Recent incident some1 was mocking me by comparing his & mine open src contributions // in our workspace // . i checked his profile and it was kinda SUS..🫣